Insular Government of the Philippine Islands: Jones Law

-Road to Commonwealth status
+Road to commonwealth status

 After the first independence mission, public funding of such missions was ruled illegal.
-Subsequent independence missions in 1922, 1923, 1930, 1931 1932, and two missions in 1933 were funded by voluntary contributions.
-Numerous independence bills were submitted to the U.S. Congress, which passed the Hare–Hawes–Cutting Bill on December 30, 1932.
-U.S. President Herbert Hoover vetoed the bill on January 13, 1933.
-Congress overrode the veto on January 17, and the Hare–Hawes–Cutting Act became U.S. law.
+Subsequent independence missions in 1922, 1923, 1930, 1931, 1932, and two missions in 1933 were funded by voluntary contributions.
+Numerous independence bills were submitted to the US Congress, which passed the Hare–Hawes–Cutting Bill on December 30, 1932.
+US President Herbert Hoover vetoed the bill on January 13, 1933.
+Congress overrode the veto on January 17, and the Hare–Hawes–Cutting Act became US law.
 The law promised Philippine independence after 10 years, but reserved several military and naval bases for the United States, as well as imposing tariffs and quotas on Philippine exports.
 The law also required the Philippine Senate to ratify the law.
 Quezon urged the Philippine Senate to reject the bill, which it did.
 Quezon himself led the twelfth independence mission to Washington to secure a better independence act.
 The result was the Tydings–McDuffie Act of 1934 which was very similar to the Hare–Hawes–Cutting Act except in minor details.
 The Tydings–McDuffie Act was ratified by the Philippine Senate.
 The law provided for the granting of Philippine independence by 1946.

 The Tydings–McDuffie Act provided for the drafting and guidelines of a constitution for a ten-year "transitional period" as the Commonwealth of the Philippines before the granting of Philippine independence.
 On May 5, 1934, the Philippines Legislature passed an act setting the election of convention delegates.
 Governor-General Frank Murphy designated July 10 as the election date, and the Convention held its inaugural session on July 30.
-The completed draft Constitution was approved by the Convention on February 8, 1935, approved by U.S. President Franklin Roosevelt on March 23, and ratified by popular vote on May 14.
-The first election under the new 1935 constitution was held on September 17, and on November 15, 1935 the Commonwealth was established.
+The completed draft Constitution was approved by the Convention on February 8, 1935, approved by US President Franklin Roosevelt on March 23, and ratified by popular vote on May 14.
+The first election under the new 1935 constitution was held on September 17, and on November 15, 1935, the Commonwealth was established.

 Governor-general

-On July 4, 1901, executive authority over the islands was transferred to the president of the Philippine Commission, who had the title of "civil governor"–a position appointed by the President of the United States and approved by the United States Senate.
+On July 4, 1901, executive authority over the islands was transferred to the president of the Philippine Commission, who had the title of "civil governor"—a position appointed by the president of the United States and approved by the United States Senate.
 For the first year a military governor, Adna Chaffee, ruled parts of the country still resisting American rule, concurrent with civil governor William Howard Taft.
 Disagreements between the two were not uncommon.
 The following year, on July 4, 1902, the civil governor became the sole executive authority of the islands.
 Chaffee remained as Commander of the Philippine Division until September 30, 1902.

 The title was changed to "Governor-General" in 1905 by Act of Congress (Public 43 – February 6, 1905).